connervieira/Journey/README.md

 ## Disclaimer

 Moop is currently very early in development.
 Everything you read here is subject to change.
 Moop is currently just a proof of concept, and is fairly impractical for real world use.
-Always pay attention to the road and your surroundings while driving, and never depend on a piece of software to replace your own descretion and decision making.
+Always pay attention to the road and your surroundings while driving, and never depend on a piece of software to replace your own discretion and decision making.

 ## Description